etiennebacher/jarl/docs/config.md

       --assignment <ASSIGNMENT>
           Assignment operator to use, can be either `<-` or `=`.

       --no-default-exclude
           Do not apply the default set of file patterns that should be excluded.

+      --statistics
+          Show counts for every rule with at least one violation.

   -h, --help
           Print help (see a summary with '-h')